forquare/hashbang0.com/content/post/2009-12-18-they-dont-make-them-like-they-used-to-.md

 +++
 date = "2009-12-18T12:59:05"
-title = "They dont make them like they used to..." tags = ["grrrr","mobile phones","terrible quality"] categories = ["Rants"]
+title = "They don't make them like they used to..." tags = ["grrrr","mobile phones","terrible quality"] categories = ["Rants"]
 +++